Laivateollisuus: Laivateollisuus neighbourhood

 In 1945 architect Erik Bryggman planned homes and a streetplan for the yard workers.
 The area consists of small prefabricated houses for 90 families, arranged according to the area topography.
-Each flat consisted originally two bedrooms, kitchen, bathroom, wardrobe and a shed.
-Although some of the houses have been modified after, the area has kept its original appearance.
-The area was protected in 1995 and later listed as one of the cultural environments of national significance.
+Each consisted originally of two bedrooms, a kitchen, a bathroom, a closet and a shed.
+Although some of the houses have since been modified, the area has kept its original appearance.
+The area was protected in 1995 and later listed as a cultural environment of national significance.